Last updated: September 27, 2025 — HB 913 was signed June 23, 2025 (Ch. 2025-175) and took effect October 1, 2025.

 How Homeowners Can Engage with the Legislative Process

 Want more updates on Florida legislative changes that affect your home or investment?
-Subscribe to our blog or contact us directly for a personalized consultation.
+Subscribe to our blog or contact us for a consultation.

 Need Help Navigating HB 913?